huggingface/accelerate/docs/source/quicktour.md

 ```

 You can override any of the arguments determined by your config file.
 To see the complete list of parameters that you
 can pass in, run `accelerate launch -h`.
+(And further niche argument help by passing in partial commands, such as `accelerate launch --multi_gpu -h` for all `multi_gpu` args)

 Check out the [Launch tutorial](basic_tutorials/launch) for more information about launching your scripts.